Wanda Zuma talks about his childhood- “I tried so hard to fit in.”

 Wanda Zuma on his upbringing

-Zuma was raised by both his parents, however, he spent most his childhood with his father’s boss.
-His father worked for a Caucasian man in the sub-urbs and the man had no family.
-So, as a result he offered for Wanda’s family to come stay with him.
-The unnamed man chose to live on the first floor while Wanda and his family lived on the second one.
+The unnamed man chose to live on the first floor, while Wanda and his family lived on the second one.
 He attended Grosvenor High School for boys (we believe it was for boys because he said he attended Grosvenor).
-The School was in Bluff which is a few kilometers from his home township in Umlazi.
+The school was in Bluff, which is a few kilometers from his home township in Umlazi.

 Wanda Zuma grew in the Suburban

-He would take Wanda to the library every single day and made sure Wanda read books.
-So, Wanda was pretty much some form of a nerd to be honest.
-However, he also liked to play and would make sure to keep a balance.
 Wanda grew up in a duality type of etiquette.
-Meaning, he grew up in both the suburban life and township life.
-And would have to learn to adapt to the township etiquette when in the township.
+Meaning, he grew up in both suburban and township life.
+And I would have to learn to adapt to the township etiquette when in the township.
 As well as adapting to the suburban one when in the burbs.

 Related: Shalate Sekhabi biography, graduation, House of Zwide and more